Arxivar/SamplePlugins/README.md

 * In order to install a plugin in ARXivar Next, just put the plugin folder (e.g. `CalendarWidget`) in your plugin installation folder (e.g. `MyDrive:\Program Files (x86)\Able Tech S.r.l\ARXivarNext WebPortal\Scripts\plugins`)

-_Note: These plugins are provided as a support for learning activities, it's not recommended their use in production environment.
-Use them as a 'draft' for creating your plugins._

-_Note: Instructions for plugin creation can be found at [generator-arxivar-plugin](https://github.com/Arxivar/PluginGenerator/blob/master/README.md)._

 ## Repository content
 This repository contains these Javascript plugins: